Agin-DropDisco/Sample-Figment/smart_contracts_core.md

 - [x]  How to verify a smart contract.

-# How to write and deploy smart contract on Polygon.
+# How to write and deploy smart contract on Polygon

 ## First let's create Core Smart Contracts to facilitate Dex Swap App functionality
 **Workflow**